bevry/projectz/README.md

 ## Contributing
 This project is under heavy development and is not ready yet.

-We could certaintly do with your help though!
+We could certaintly could do with your help though!
 Participate via:

 - IRC: `#bevry` on freenode
 - GitHub pull requests, issues and discussions welcome!